 All these things make the character more human.
 All these little facets give your characters depth and make them easier to understand and believe.

-And remember that I use ‘flaws’ here not just with a negative connotation, just an opposite trait.
+And remember that I use ‘flaws’ not just with a negative connotation, but merely an opposite trait.
 So, if your character is a villain, a positive trait would be a flaw.

 Kurt Vonnegut once said: “Every character should want something, even if it is only a glass of water.”